imofftoseethewizard/plguile3/README.md

 ## Status

-Unuseless.
-It can accept integer arguments and return integers.
+Demoable.
+Scruple supports creating scheme functions which accept and return most numeric argument types, all string types, and most date and time types -- notably not `time with time zone` since that's conceptually problematic, and I do not condone it.

 ## Overview

 This project provides a PostgreSQL extension that enables the creation of database functions using Guile Scheme.
-It allows developers to write database functions in Scheme and execute them within the PostgreSQL server.

 ## Features

 - Define and run PostgreSQL functions in Guile Scheme
-- Execute SQL queries from within Scheme code
 - Comprehensive testing suite

 ## Roadmap